Purna88836/Terraform-Driven-Kubernetes-and-Docker-Workflow/README.md

 ## Conclusion
 Congratulations!
 I have successfully set up a workflow to create and deploy a Dockerized application on AWS EKS using GitHub Actions and Terraform.
 This guide has covered the essential steps, from setting up the infrastructure to automating the deployment process.

-Feel free to customize and expand upon this foundation to suit my specific application and project requirements.
-With this automated pipeline in place, I can streamline my development and deployment processes for future projects.